JerHowden/JerHowden/README.md

-  "current": "I'm currently building a logistics admin dashboard with interactive data", "goal": "I take pride in delivering the best possible product to users", "education": "Texas Tech University graduate with a degree in Copmuter Science", "growth": "Open to front-end roles with growth opportunities in leadership, full-stack, and design", }
+  "current": "I'm currently building a logistics admin dashboard with interactive data", "goal": "I take pride in delivering the best possible product to users", "education": "Texas Tech University graduate with a degree in Copmuter Science", "growth": "Open to front-end roles with growth opportunities in leadership, full-stack, and design" }
 ```